BDC Hamburger Icon

 Open row

-Which is the right approach?
+Which approach is right?
 As with many things related to running a business, it depends.
 We’ll explore competition in the workplace so you can motivate employees without turning your office culture toxic.

 6 things to keep in mind about workplace competition

-Some people feel that competition drives excellence, while others feel that gamification is the future of the workplace and can improve employee engagement and motivation.
-In reality, there’s no one-size-fits-all approach for motivating employees.
+Some people feel that competition drives excellence while others believe gamification is the future of the workplace and can improve employee engagement and motivation.
+In reality, there’s no one-size-fits-all approach to motivating employees.

-Keep the following seven ideas in mind when evaluating competition in your workplace.
+Keep the following six ideas in mind when evaluating competition in your workplace.

 1. Competition can spur innovation and creativity.